-Our lab is interested in the epigenetic inheritance and organisation of centromeres.
-The DNA- sequence independent transmission of centromere identity through many cell generations Human centromere proteins Drosophila S2 cells Heterologous system is highly relevant for proper genome regulation and when perturbed can lead to genome instability and cellular malfunction.
-We use the fruit fly Drosophila melanogaster and human cells as a model organism to address the following questions:
+Our lab is interested in the organisation, establishment and maintenance of specialised chromatin states.
+Epigenetic transmission of centromere identity through many cell generations is required for proper centromere function and when perturbed can lead to genome instability and disease.
+We use Drosophila and human tissue culture cells as model organisms to address the following questions:

 What is the role of transcription at the centromere?

 Loading of CENP-A at the centromere occurs outside of S-phase and requires the removal of H3 “placeholder" nucleosomes.
 Transcription at centromeres has been linked to the deposition of new CENP-A, although the molecular mechanism is not understood.
 Using fast acting transcriptional inhibitors we demonstrate that centromeric transcription is required for loading of new dCENP-A and promoting dCENP-A transition from chromatin association to nucleosome incorporation (Bobkov et al., 2018).
 Unlike placeholder nucleosomes, previously deposited CENP-A is specifically retained by Spt6 both in human and Drosophila cells, identifying Spt6 as a CENP-A maintenance factor that ensures the stability of epigenetic centromere identity (Figure 1).
 We are currently investigating the molecular mechanism how some histones like CENP-A are maintained while others like H3.3 placeholders are evicted to preserve epigenetic centromere identity.

 How is the centromeric chromatin fiber organised?